It is going to cool off in Tennessee this weekend and you need something to keep you warm.

 Heat the oil in a large dutch oven or pot on medium heat.
 Add slices of sausage, cook until browned and remove.

-Sprinkle the flour over the oil, add 2 tablespoons of butter and cook over medium heat, stirring constantly, until brown, about 10 minutes.
+Sprinkle the flour over the oil, add 2 tablespoons of butter and cook over medium heat, stirring constantly, until brown, about 20 minutes.
+Cook longer for darker roux.
 Let the roux cool.

-Add the 4 cups of water and the bouillon cubes.
+Add the 4 cups of water (or stock) and the bouillon cubes.
 Stir constantly.
 This is the step that will help break up the bits of goodness on the bottom of the pan.

 Add the pulled chicken and sausage to the pot.
 While stirring, bring to a boil and then reduce to a simmer.
-Cover and simmer for 45 minutes.
+Cover and simmer for 45 minutes to an hour.